-The instrument panel display modifies the selected distance>>> Fig. 215 (2).
+The instrument panel display modifies the selected distance \gg Fig. 215 (a).
 There are 5 distance levels to choose from.
 CUPRA recommends level 3.
-The set distance can be changed when the vehicle is stopped or while driving >>> (Δ).
+The set distance can be changed when the vehicle is stopped or while driving $\gg \Delta$.